srimugunthan/sricorporatenotes.github.io/_posts/organisational_knowhow/2025-03-27-different-performance-ratingsystems.md

 *   **Pros:** Provides concrete evidence to support performance ratings and feedback, helps identify key strengths and areas needing improvement.
 *   **Cons:** Can be time-consuming to track incidents consistently, may focus too much on isolated events rather than overall performance.

+*   *   **Developmental Performance Appraisal**: This method focuses on employee development rather than just evaluation.
+The reviews are used as an opportunity to identify development needs, career aspirations, and potential growth opportunities for employees.

+*   **Behaviorally Anchored Rating Scales (BARS)**: This method uses specific behaviors as examples of various levels of performance.
+It provides a range from poor to excellent, with behavior examples that help to standardize the rating of employees.

 The most effective approach often involves a combination of these methods to provide a well-rounded and fair evaluation of employee performance.
 The choice of method(s) should align with the organization's culture, goals, and the nature of the work being performed.